Short Bio & Research Interest

-I am a researcher (Senior Member of Technical Staff)
+I am a systems researcher (Senior Inventive Scientist)

-in Mobile and Pervasive Systems Research group at AT&T Labs Research.
+in Cloud Platform Software Research group at AT&T Labs Research.

 I earned a Ph.D. degree in the Computer Science Department at